Overlap Period Taxes definition

 Examples of Overlap Period Taxes in a sentence

-• Any refund or credit of Pre-Closing Taxes or Overlap Period Taxes paid by the Sellers shall be for the benefit of the Sellers.
+• Fifty percent (50%) of any refund or credit of Pre-Closing Taxes or Overlap Period Taxes paid by the Sellers shall be for the benefit of the Sellers.

 • The Purchasers agree that, in the event the Purchasers or any Purchased Entity receive notice in writing of any examination, claim, settlement, proposed adjustment, administrative or judicial proceeding, or other matter related to any Pre-Closing Taxes or Overlap Period Taxes for which the Sellers may be liable under Section 9.2(b), the Purchasers will notify the Sellers in writing promptly after receipt of such notice.

-• Purchaser shall cooperate with Sellers by giving them and their representatives, on prior reasonable notice, reasonable access and cooperation during normal business hours to all information, books and records pertaining to Transfer Taxes, Pre-Closing Taxes and Overlap Period Taxes.
+• Buyer shall cooperate with Seller by giving Seller and its representatives, on prior reasonable notice, access and cooperation during normal business hours to all information, books and records pertaining to any of the Acquired Companies’ Pre-Closing Taxes and Overlap Period Taxes.

 More Definitions of Overlap Period Taxes